Bezzera BB005 Coffee Grinder

 Coffee stuck at the nozzle can accumulate, harden and eventually cause the grinder to get stuck.

-It comes with a bottom tray which collects coffee grinds that fall off.
+It comes with a stainless steel bottom tray which collects coffee grinds that fall off.
 It is easily detachable for cleaning.

-It is important to use the grinder brush to clean the nozzle occasionally.
+It is important to use the coffee grinder brush to clean the nozzle occasionally.

 Depending e the level of oiliness of the bean, coffee can be retained and eventually blocking coffee from dosing out correctly.

-The grinder should not be used to grind other objects.
+The coffee grinder should not be used to grind other objects.

-Do not insert your finger into the grinder!
+Do not insert your finger into the coffee grinder!

 The latest version has the timer control changed.